sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 <figure>
   <img src="/assets/communicating-data-stories/McKee_triangle.jpg" width = "661" height = "491">
-  <figcaption> Source: University of Montana
+  <figcaption> Photo Credit: University of Montana
   </figcaption>
 </figure>

-McKee's Triangle sheds light on how different types of narrative play into audience perception and engagement.
+McKee's Triangle sheds light on how different types of narrative play into perception and engagement of the audience.